The Eve of St. Agnes: Background

 The lad who is to marry me."

 Keats started writing this seminal work while staying in Chichester.
-He travelled to Chichester, probably arriving on St Agnes’ Day, 20 January 1819.
+He travelled to Chichester, probably arriving on St. Agnes' Eve, 20 January 1819.
 It is said that the medieval architecture of Chichester inspired the great hall and house where Madeline lived.
 A statue of Keats resides in Eastgate Square in Chichester to commemorate the fact he started this poem there.
 The statue was unveiled by Chichester-based actress Dame Patricia Routledge.

 In the original version of his poem, Keats emphasised the young lovers' sexuality, but his publishers, who feared public reaction, forced him to tone down the eroticism.

 Plot

 On a bitterly chill night, an elderly beadsman says his prayers in the chapel of the ancestral home of Madeline's family, where a loud party has begun.
 Madeline pines for the love of Porphyro, sworn enemy to her kin.
 She has heard 'old dames full many times declare' that she may receive sweet dreams of her lover if, on this night, St. Agnes' Eve, she retires to bed following the proper rituals.

 Later that night, Porphyro makes his way to the castle and braves entry, seeking out Angela, an elderly woman friendly to his family, and importuning her to lead him to Madeline's room at night, where he may but gaze upon her sleeping form.
 Angela is persuaded only with difficulty, and first obtains some food from the banquet for them.

 Concealed in an ornate, carved closet in Madeline's room, Porphyro watches as Madeline makes ready for bed.
 He creeps forth as she sleeps, to prepare a feast of rare delicacies.
 Madeline wakes and sees before her the same image she has seen in her dream and, thinking Porphyro part of it, receives him into her bed.
 Waking in full and realising her mistake, she tells Porphyro she cannot hate him for his deception since her heart is so much in his, but that if he goes now he leaves behind "A dove forlorn and lost / With sick unpruned wing".

 Porphyro declares his love for Madeline and promises her a home with him over the southern moors.
 They flee from the castle, passing insensate, drunken revellers and rush into the night.
 Angela's death is revealed in the poem's final stanza and the beadsman, "after thousand aves told, / For aye unsought for slept among his ashes cold".